 9. Yard Cleanup Services

 You can offer yard cleanup services to people in your local area who don’t have the time or energy to do it themselves.
+There’s plenty of market demand, and transactions should be simple and ongoing.
 You can advertise your services online or through word-of-mouth.
 To get started, you’ll need a truck or van, some basic landscaping tools, and a list of potential clients.